rumesh986/wsgi-server/README.md

       -D DIRECTORY, --directory=DIRECTORY

 This is just a simple python script you can run to quickly run a wsgi server on your system.
 You need to specify the port and dircetory containing `index.html` in order to run this script.
+Your site would also need a file titled `404.html` in the `resources` folder.
+Otherwise all the `404 NOT FOUND` responses would send `500 INTERNAL SERVER ERROR instead`.

 This program is licensed with GPL3